DNNInvariant/nninvariant/DeepFense/deepfense.md

 [DeepFense](https://arxiv.org/pdf/1709.02538.pdf) is published on ICCAD 2018.
 See the paper for its details.

-However, [its code repo](https://github.com/Bitadr/DeepFense) does not provide source code but compiled python bytecode instead.
-To compare with it, we have to implement the algorithm.
-This folder contains the implementation on MNIST with a few models.
-For DeepXplore, we use the LeNet-4.

 ## Models

 The model used by the authors are used to verify the correctness of the implementation.